Brazilian nationality law: Dual nationality and loss of Brazilian nationality

 Since October 2023, Brazil does not impose any restriction on dual nationality.
 Brazilian nationality may be lost only in the case of naturalized citizens whose naturalization is canceled by a court sentence due to fraud in their naturalization process or due to an act "against the constitutional order and the democratic state", or in the case of people who explicitly request the loss of their Brazilian nationality before a Brazilian authority as long as such loss would not make them stateless.

 In its original text, the Brazilian constitution of 1988 stated that Brazilians who voluntarily naturalized in another country could lose Brazilian nationality.
 In 1994, a constitutional amendment modified this provision, stating that Brazilians who acquired another nationality could lose Brazilian nationality, except if the other nationality was acquired by origin (by birth or descent) or if naturalization was required by the other country for the person to remain residing there or to exercise civil rights.
 In practice, the Brazilian government only used this provision to revoke Brazilian nationality in very few cases, such as for the purpose of extradition, as the Brazilian constitution does not allow extradition of its own citizens by birth.
 In 2023, another constitutional amendment eliminated the possibility of loss of Brazilian nationality due to acquisition of another nationality.

 People who requested the loss of their Brazilian nationality, or who lost it due to acquiring another nationality under the previous constitutional provision, may request the reacquisition of Brazilian nationality.

 Since May 2016, Brazil does not require naturalized citizens to renounce their previous nationality.

-Brazilians who also have another nationality are allowed to enter and leave Brazil with the passport of the other country.
-If they also provide a Brazilian identity card, they are admitted as Brazilians without restriction, otherwise they are admitted as visitors of their other nationality for their usual limited stay.
-However, usually the latter case is only possible if Brazil does not require a visa for visitors of such nationality.
-Brazil only issues visas to its dual citizens in exceptional circumstances, such as for those who work in foreign government jobs that prohibit the use of a Brazilian passport.
+Brazilians who also have another nationality are allowed to enter and leave Brazil with the passport of the other country, and may apply for a Brazilian visa on such passport if needed, including an electronic visa if applicable for such nationality.
+When entering Brazil, if they also present a Brazilian identity card, they are admitted as Brazilians, otherwise they are admitted as foreigners, subject to the regular limitations as such.